-An active supporter of the Royal Conservatory of Music Certificate Program, Mrs. Vail is a clinician for RCM, speaking to music teacher asossications, colleges, universities and parent groups about this stellar program for students and teachers.
-The Indian Springs Academy is a Founding School for the program in the U.S.
+An active supporter of the Royal Conservatory of Music Certificate Program, Mrs. Vail is a US Ambassador and clinician for RCM, speaking to music teacher associations, colleges, universities and parent groups about this stellar program for students and teachers.
+The Indian Springs Academy is a US Founding School for the RCM Certificate Program.

 Active in the Ohio Music Teachers Association, Mrs. Vail currently serves on the OTMA Executive Board as the State Student Certificate Program Chair and liason for the RCM Certificate Program.

 Mrs. Vail resides in Cincinnati where she maintains a private studio and is the owner and managing partner of the Indian Springs Academy of Music.

 Inna Terekhov, M.B., M.M. piano performance, piano pedagogy, accompanying, chamber music.